KarAshutosh/karashutosh.github.io/blogs/blog4.md

 5. Change the username into `<script>alert(`xss`)</script>` and click *Set Username*.
 6. Notice the displayed username under the profile picture now is `lert(`xss`)` while in the *Username* field it shows `lert(`xss`)</script>` - both a clear indication that the malicious input was sanitized.
 Obviously the sanitization was not very sophisticated, as the input was quite mangled and even the closing `<script>` tag survived the procedure.
 7. Change the username into `<<a|ascript>alert(`xss`)</script>` and click *Set Username*.
-8. The naive sanitizer only removes `<a|a` effectively changing the username into `<script>alert(`xss`)</script>` but you’ll notice that the script is still not executed!
+8. The naive sanitizer only removes `<a|a` effectively changing the username into `<script>alert(`xss`)</script>` but you'll notice that the script is still not executed!
 9. The username shows as `\` on the screen and the `<script>alert(`xss`)</script>` is part of the DOM.
 It seems that its execution was blocked by the Content Security Policy (CSP) of the page.
 10. Bypassing the CSP requires to exploit a totally different attack vector on the profile page: The *Image URL* field.
-11. Set the *Image URL* to some valid image URL, e.g. [https://placecats.com/300/300](https://placecats.com/300/300) and click *Link Image* while inspecting the network traffic via your browser’s DevTools.
+11. Set the *Image URL* to some valid image URL, e.g. [https://placecats.com/300/300](https://placecats.com/300/300) and click *Link Image* while inspecting the network traffic via your browser's DevTools.
 12. Notice how the `Content-Security-Policy` response header has been changed in the subsequent call to [http://localhost:3000/profile](http://localhost:3000/profile)?
 It now contains an entry like `/assets/public/images/uploads/17.jpg;`, which is the location of the successfully uploaded image.
 13. Try setting the *Image URL* again, but now to some invalid image URL, e.g. [http://definitely.not.an/image.png](http://definitely.not.an/image.png).
 While the linking fails and your profile will show a broken image, the CSP header will now contain `http://definitely.not.an/image.png;` - the originally supplied URL.
 14. This influence on the CSP header - plus the fact that the first encountered entry in case of duplicates always wins - is fatal for the application.
 We can basically overwrite the CSP with one of our own choosing.